Why Do Men Pull Away From You & The Relationship?

-Yes, you may – for a couple of days at best.
-But eventually, whether you like it or not – you would start to feel a little uneasy, a little uncomfortable, and you’ll start to lose attraction for him.
-And sometimes you may even be a bit confused or disgusted by him.
+Yes, you may – for a couple of days.
+Eventually, whether you like it or not – you’ll start to lose attraction for him.
+And you may even be disgusted by him.

 You don’t want a man who’s more emotional than you, now do you?

 What I am trying to suggest is that a man needs to pull away in order to be the man you are so attracted to.
 If he didn’t pull away, you’d be much more repelled by him.